 House Bill No. 229 introduces new regulations regarding the use of public funds by political subdivisions for lobbying activities.
-It adds Section 556.0056 to the Government Code, which prohibits political subdivisions from spending public funds to hire registered lobbyists for lobbying members of the legislature or to pay nonprofit associations that employ lobbyists.
-However, the bill allows certain exceptions, such as providing information to legislators, advocating for legislation without requiring lobbyist registration, and reimbursing employees for travel expenses related to these activities.
-Additionally, it grants taxpayers or residents the right to seek injunctive relief if a political subdivision engages in prohibited activities.
+It adds Section 556.0056 to the Government Code, which prohibits political subdivisions from spending public funds to hire lobbyists or pay nonprofit organizations that employ lobbyists for the purpose of lobbying the legislature.
+However, the bill allows certain exceptions, such as providing information to legislators, advocating for legislation, and reimbursing employees for travel expenses related to these activities, as long as they do not require lobbyist registration.
+Additionally, taxpayers or residents can seek injunctive relief if a political subdivision engages in prohibited activities.

 Statutes affected: Introduced: Local Government Code 89.002 (Local Government Code 89)